TheJambo/awesome-testing/README.md

 > A curated list of testing software, extensions and resources

 ## Foreword
 This is intended to be a curation of resources for the new among the software testing community.
 It is not tailored to a specific area (Usability/Performance) or role (Automation/Management).
 The idea is that you could hand this list to a CS graduate and it would greatly improve their testing skills, efficiency and overall breadth of knowledge.
+Note that this is for all areas of software testing after the code in question is written (no unit tests/static analysis!).

 Finally, I'm sure everyone who reads this list has one thing they want to add.
 Please read the [How to Contribute](https://github.com/TheJambo/awesome-testing/blob/master/CONTRIBUTING.md) page and add to the list. :)